nicoleslater/Front-end-Portfolio/README.md

 2. Profile: http://127.0.0.1:5500/Profile/profile.html - You will see a registration form that requires Name and Email Address.
 3. Home: http://127.0.0.1:5500/Home/home.html - At this homepage you will be able to navigate through General News, Business, Technology, Sports and Entertainmet.

+I added a Google Search bar for any client that wants to search for an article.